 After a game is featured on Tabletop, sales of the game spike and it goes out of stock in lots of places.
 It happens so consistently that it has a name – ‘The Tabletop Effect’.

-The internet is amazing.
-It makes it so much easier for people to find others that share their interests no matter how niche they are.
+The internet makes it so much easier for people to find others that share their interests no matter how niche they are.

-With more people within the hobby talking about board games and sharing their favourites, more people find out about them and their popularity grows.
+With more people within the hobby talking about board games and sharing their favorites, more people find out about them and their popularity grows.

 Board game podcasts